The Latest: Remains recovery at Bryant crash site underway

-Conditions were extremely foggy when the NBA great’s helicopter went down northwest of Los Angeles on a hillside in the city of Calabasas, killing everyone aboard.
+Conditions were extremely foggy when the NBA legend’s helicopter went down northwest of Los Angeles on a hillside in the city of Calabasas, killing everyone aboard.

 The sheriff told a press conference that debris is scattered over an area the size of a football field.